-Our charges for office services (photocopying, faxing, phone calls and the like) are generally established by reference to a scale of charges based on the fee value of the invoice.
+Our charges for office services (photocopying, faxing, phone calls, file storage and the like) are generally established by reference to a scale of charges based on the fee value of the invoice.

 Travel and accommodation will usually be booked through our travel agency, who will bill us.
 You must reimburse us the amount billed.

 6.3 Our fees and charges are plus GST (if any), which is payable by you.